trustoverip/spec-up-t-website/docs/developer-documentation/create-zenodo-doi.md

 The repo’s `ZENODO_USER_API_TOKEN` is valid but the **Zenodo user who owns that token** cannot manage this spec’s record.

-On Zenodo, grant that user **Can manage** on the record, or replace the secret with a token from an account that already has access.
+On Zenodo, grant that user **Can manage** on the record, or replace the **repository secret** with a token from an account that already has access.
 Releasers on GitHub do not need to change anything.

 ### Wrong spec updated on Zenodo